 I’m also partial to the material.
 You don’t often see all leather golf gloves anymore.
 Though there are some consequences to this approach (we will get to that in a minute) it will maximize the glove’s durability factor.

 Unfortunately, the leather exterior does make the glove feel unusually warm.
 The breathable fabric near the knuckles mitigates the problem slightly, but the fact remains that this glove is still uncommonly warm.

 Still, it is a high-quality glove at a moderate price making it an enticing option for a wide variety of golfers.

 - Designed to evenly disperse grip pressure across the club.

 I like all of the unique features that you get with this glove, all for a very affordable price.

 Bionic Gloves is an affordable off-brand option for buyers that are looking for unique features.
-Indeed, the qualities of this glove read almost like an as seen on TV ad.
+Indeed, the qualities of this glove read almost like an as seen on the TV ad.

 The first, and perhaps most unique feature that the manufacturer advertises is a unique pressure dispersion system.
-The company claims that the glove is designed to evenly distribute pressure across the grip to ensure that you don’t grip down to hard.
+The company claims that the glove is designed to evenly distribute pressure across the grip to ensure that you don’t grip down too hard.

 It also can be adjusted to fit easily onto any hand, and, as an added bonus, it is also machine washable.
 This means that you should be able to keep it from getting too nasty after a hot round on the course.